Zuehlke/springboot-sec-tutor/README.md

 You should alway make sure that the session cookie has flags 'httpOnly' and 'secure'!

+*Hint:* All of the session cookie flags (domain, path, max-age, ...) can be configured through properties.
+See [https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html]

 ---

 That's it for this tutor!